DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 11
 ### Summary
 In this step we'll cover how to use the body of a request to update our global `user` object.
 Using the body is similar to using the query of a request because they are both objects.
-However, you send the body as an object alongside the request and we'll use `body-parser` so that we can read the body of the request.
+However, you send the body as an object alongside the request and we'll use our `body-parser` package so that we can read the body of the request.

 ### Instructions
 Let's start by opening up postman and typing in our endpoint path.